Join Here | Log In

 Related article: Mercury detoxification genes

 The big positive for MTHFR C677T is that it protects against several common types of cancer.
-Folate is needed for cell growth, especially fast-dividing cancer cells.
+Folate is needed for cell growth, especially fast-dividing cancer cells, and the decrease in folate with MTHFR variants can protect against growth in fast-growing tumors.

 • A meta-analysis found that two copies of the C677T variant (AA genotype) decrease the risk of colon cancer by about 20%![ref]